 Strengthen mission-focused colleges and universities that primarily serve low-income, first-generation, and minority students which have been pillars of socioeconomic mobility.

-Build student-centered solutions to make college affordable and to reduce the negative long-term economic impact of student loan debt on students, families and our economy as well.
+Build student-centered solutions to make college affordable and to reduce the negative long-term impact of student loan debt on students and families.

 We are dedicated to the following principles as we carry out our mission:

 Our resources and investments align with students’ future success in evident and measurable ways.

 We must acknowledge and uphold the capacity of minority serving institutions, including HBCUs, to lead equity efforts.

 Transformation requires solutions that are sustainable, scalable, and broadly adoptable.

 The Education Finance Institute (EFI) was formed in 2018 by Tony James, Executive Vice Chairman of The Blackstone Group, and Jim Runcie, former Chief Operating Officer of Federal Student Aid (FSA), the higher education regulatory oversight and student financing arm of the federal government.
 Mr. James and Mr. Runcie believe strongly in the benefit of obtaining a college education and have seen first-hand the significant and generational impact of higher education on students’ lives.
 They have also witnessed the structural inequities that keep this opportunity out of reach for many Americans.